telerik/kendo-react/docs/knowledge-base/excel-export-of-both-parent-and-child-grid-data.md

 This is an example showcasing this.
 The example contains comments for the most specific parts:

 {% meta id:index height:760 %}
+{% embed_file grid/excel-export-parent-child/app.jsx preview %}
-{% embed_file grid/excel-export-parent-child/main.jsx preview %}
+{% embed_file grid/excel-export-parent-child/main.jsx %}
 {% endmeta %}